Magic Hike: The Wines of the Douro Region

 Douro - The Magical River of Wine - Maitre Philippe & Filles

-Cima Corgo, including the towns of Pinhão , São João da Pesqueira and Tua , is the heart of the production of very high quality wines and is also the source of many non-fortified wines.
+Cima Corgo, including the towns of Pinhão , São João da Pesqueira and Tua , is the heart of the production of very high quality wines and also the source of many non-fortified wines.

 “Dry” is the new port